pietmichal/iterux/README.md

 # Iterux
-State container, for JavaScript applications, using iterables as a source of updates.
+State container, for JavaScript applications, using arrays as source of updates.

 Inspired by [Redux](https://github.com/reactjs/redux) and [Redux Zero](https://github.com/concretesolutions/redux-zero).